leahkemp/pipeface/docs/pipeface/info.md

 - Bed and bigwig base modification frequencies for complete read set and separate haplotypes (uBAMs containing base modifications only)
 - Phased tandem repeat VCF file
 - Joint phased Sniffles2 and/or un-phased cuteSV SV VCF file
-- Joint phased and annotated Sniffles2 and/or un-phased and annotated cuteSV SV VCF file (hg38 only)
+- Joint phased and annotated (VEP + SVscanner) Sniffles2 and/or un-phased and annotated cuteSV SV VCF file (hg38 only)
+- SVscanner text diagrams of the repeat elements annotated in each joint SV (hg38 only)
 - Puzzleapp joint SNP/indel and SV TSV files and coverage/VAF quality control HTML file (hg38 only)
 - Joint phased tandem repeat VCF file
 - Somalier extracted files